bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_signals.md

 </div>

 ### Additive white Gaussian noise
-The random noise $n(t)$ that is part of the random signal $s(t)$ can be described by a probability density function.
+The random noise $n(t)$ that is part of the random signal $x(t)$ can be described by a probability density function.
 For simplicity it is often assumed that this noise is <i>additive white Gaussian noise</i> or AWGN noise.
 All adjectives correspond to certain characteristics of the noise.
 The noise is additive, meaning that it is added to the deterministic part of the signal.
 Noise can be regarded as white if it has an uniform power distribution over the relevant frequency spectrum.
 As an analogy, white light emits all frequencies uniformly across the visible spectrum.
 Furthermore it is assumed that the noise is Gaussian distributed as was a fair assumption given the central limit theorem.
 Oftentimes this Gaussian noise distribution has a zero mean and even if this is not the case and the noise actually has a DC-term, then this DC-term is often regarded as part of the deterministic signal.
 We may therefore write that $n(t) \sim \mathcal{N}(n(t) \mid 0,\sigma_n^2)$, or similarly that $x(t) \sim \mathcal{N}(x(t) \mid s(t), \sigma_n^2)$, meaning that the probability distribution is centered around the deterministic signal.

 <br></br>
 ## Discrete-time stochastic processes